sagemath/trac_to_gh/Issue 5538.md

 Keywords: Family, mutable input

 When family got a dictionary it does not copy it's input so that one can modify it.
-One should use a kind of frozen dictionary.
+Before the patch we had the following wrong behavior:

 ```
 sage: d = {1:"a", 3:"b", 4:"c"}
-sage: f = Family(d)
+sage: f = Family(d); f
-sage: f
 Finite family {1: 'a', 3: 'b', 4: 'c'}
-sage: d.
 sage: d[2] = 'DD'
-sage: d
-{1: 'a', 2: 'DD', 3: 'b', 4: 'c'}
 sage: f
 Finite family {1: 'a', 2: 'DD', 3: 'b', 4: 'c'}
 ```
+This is now corrected.

+The second improvement is that list, and tuple can now be transformed to family indexed by `0..n` with the class TrivialFamily;

+The third improvement is that FiniteCombinatorialClass is now fully compatible with family.

+A Fourth improvement is that for lazy family the pickling of the  function or the attrcall is done as far as possible.
+And example of a case where it is not possible to work has been added.

+Finally since family has noting to do with combinatorics, I moved this to the more sensible sage.set.

-Florent
+Author: Florent Hivert

 Issue created by migration from https://trac.sagemath.org/ticket/5538